 "Then how?"
 Faith was puzzled.
 "You want us to muddy up the picture?"

-"No," Buffy interjected.
+"No," Buffy said, meeting his eyes.
 "He wants the Council to do it.
 Don't you, Giles?"

 He looked at her.
 Saw she understood.
 "They have resources at their disposal that you can't even imagine.
 And they are quite good at this sort of thing."

-"Sure they are," Dawn agreed bitterly.
+"Sure they are," Dawn said bitterly.
 "After all, they must have explained away thousands of deaths by now, every time a slayer died."

-"Not every time," Faith corrected her.
+"Not every time."
+Faith looked down.
 "Sometimes nobody cares."

 "So the council covered up the deaths.
 And inserted the successors into a new life."
 Buffy looked at Giles.
 "But will they help us?"